-After successfully completing your bachelor’s or master’s degree, you may be eligible to apply for a two-year post-study work arrangement in Australia.*
+After successfully completing your bachelor’s or master’s degree, you may be eligible to apply for a two-year or three year post-study work arrangement in Australia.*

 Many Australian institutions offer work experience or internship programs that will allow you to gain hands-on industry experience and grow your professional network while you study.

 At KBS, our Academic Internship program thoroughly prepares students for entering the workforce or upskilling in a role or industry.
-In fact, 1 in 3 students is offered ongoing employment with their host employer.*
+In fact, 1 in 3 of our students are offered ongoing employment with their host employer.*